Locations: Various throughout San Joaquin County.

-Assist in maintaining and updating licensing files and licensing board
+Maintain and update licensing files and licensing board.

-Assist in maintaining records for attendance, meal counts, parent participation and other in-kind contributions and submit in a timely manner as needed.
+Maintain records for attendance, meal counts, parent participation and other in-kind contributions and submit in a timely manner.

-Assist in filing and organizing paper work in corresponding binders (lesson plan, maintenance, go- to…)
+File and organize documents in corresponding binders (lesson plan, maintenance, go- to…)

 Use agency electronic databases to document child progress and other information.